-Technology transfer ─ innovations for industry
+Technology Transfer ─ Innovations for Industry

 Research at the HZDR makes major contributions to improving cancer visualization and treatment, the sustainable use of resources, and a better understanding of matter and materials.
-To ensure that our ideas are applied swiftly, we cooperate with industrial partners and clinics, license technologies to companies and launch new firms.
+To ensure that our ideas are applied swiftly, we cooperate with industrial partners and clinics, license our technologies to companies and launch new firms.
 We also pass on knowledge and expertise by opening our research facilities to third parties for joint use, making data available to others, and providing consulting services.

-The Technology Transfer and Legal Affairs Department bundles all the Center’s skills and support services that are essential for transfer – ranging from patent, innovation and contract management to technology marketing.
+The Departments of "Technology Transfer and Innovation" and "Legal Affairs and Patents" bundle all the skills and support services at the HZDR that are essential for succesful technology transfer – ranging from patent, innovation and contract management to technology marketing.

 How can the transfer of knowledge and technology be funded, and what programs are available for this purpose?
 Find the right form of funding for your R&D project.

-Advanced-training courses, workshops, lectures and seminars in the field of technology transfer – find out more about what is on offer in Dresden and the surrounding area.
+Advanced training courses, workshops, lectures and seminars in the field of technology transfer – find out more about what is on offer in Dresden and the surrounding area.

 In order to fulfil its societal remit and its mission as stated in the charter, one of the HZDR's aims is to optimize the transfer of its research findings to the economy and society.

 The Helmholtz-Zentrum Dresden-Rossendorf and the Karlsruhe Institute of Technology (KIT) are jointly exploring new avenues of technology transfer.